ixd-physical-computing/IxD-PhysicalComputing-22/Week-1/Practice-with-a-multimeter.md

 ## Lab: Practice with a multimeter

-Multimeters will be distributed to groups (1 per 3 people) by the class TA.
-More are available in the VFL (do not remove those from the 7th Floor).
-There are also a few in the tool chest in our 3rd Floor studio (do not remove those from the 3rd Floor!).
-A few assorted resistors will be distributed, there are more in the VFL supply cabinet (you can keep those).
+Multimeters are available in the VFL (do not remove those from the 7th Floor), as well as in our 3rd Floor studio (do not remove those from the 3rd Floor).
+You can get resistors from the VFL electronics cabinet or scavenge some in the 3rd Floor strudio (you can keep those).

 1. Practice [reading continuity](https://learn.sparkfun.com/tutorials/how-to-use-a-multimeter/continuity)
 2. Practice [reading voltage](https://learn.sparkfun.com/tutorials/how-to-use-a-multimeter/measuring-voltage)